content-left-bg.png

 Activity scope

-This guideline relates to student participation in body surfing or surfing with body boards, surfboards or surf skis as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in body surfing or surfing with body boards, surfboards or surf skis as an activity to support curriculum delivery.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.